Education

 Thank you for your interest in the University of Chicago Consultation-Liaison Psychiatry Fellowship Training Program.

-Clinical training in this one-year fellowship occurs on the inpatient C-L service at the University of Chicago hospitals.
+Clinical training in this one-year fellowship occurs on the inpatient CL service at the University of Chicago Medical Center.
 This provides the opportunity to train in the evaluation and management of a wide range of medically and surgically complex hospitalized patients.
-Graduates of the program have valued the administrative experience gained from managing a large multidisciplinary team and interfacing with consulting teams.
+The CL team is truly interdisciplinary, combining psychiatry and neurology residents, medical students, neuropsychology, a dedicated APN, a dedicated pharmacist, and two dedicated social workers.
+Graduates of the program have valued the administrative experience gained from managing a large multidisciplinary team and interfacing with primary consulting services across, but not limited to, oncology, high-risk obstetrics, trauma, and a nationally ranked burn center.

 Marie Tobin, MD FACLP